 Address: Úvoz 44, Prague 1; Open Tues–Sun 1-10.30pm. website

-True to its name, Bellevue delivers a remarkable view of the Vltava River and Prague Castle – especially when the two are lit up at night – and serves an outstanding, carefully crafted conti-nental cuisine.
-Featuring a sublimely elegant decor, its clientele list reads like a who’s who of Prague society.
-Imaginative dishes include Australian veal tenderloin with duck-liver foie gras in truffle sauce, and tempura of tiger prawn with soya caramel.
+True to its name, Bellevue delivers a remarkable view of the Vltava River and Prague Castle – especially when the two are lit up at night – and serves an outstanding, carefully crafted continental cuisine.
+Featuring sublimely elegant decor, its clientele list reads like a who’s who of Prague society.
+Imaginative dishes include Australian veal tenderloin with duck-liver foie gras in truffle sauce and tempura of tiger prawn with soya caramel.
 The desserts are equally memorable.

 Location: Smetanovo nábřeží 18; Open daily noon-3pm and 5.30pm-11pm. website